-I found a used Charles Austen Capex L2 vacuum pump/compressor on ebay and found that while the suction was much better it suffered with a pulsed output and was also very noisy in its metal case.
+I found a used Charles Austen Capex L2 vacuum pump/compressor on eBay and found that while the suction was much better it suffered with a pulsed output and was also very noisy in its metal case.

-To solve these problems we removed the pump from its box and suspended it under the bench on silicone hose originally designed for air supply for a fish tank which greatly reduced the vibration and noise from the pump motor.
+To solve these problems we removed the pump from its box and suspended it under the bench on a silicone hose originally designed for air supply for a fish tank which greatly reduced the vibration and noise from the pump motor.

-To give a larger buffer and smoother air flow on the vacuum we mounted a 3L 300bar diving bottle under the desk and using a T piece fitting connected the pump to the bottle and the control valves on the pick and place machine.
+To give a larger buffer and smoother airflow on the vacuum we mounted a 3L 300bar diving bottle under the desk and using a T piece fitting connected the pump to the bottle and the control valves on the pick and place machine.